 Closing a museum for a private exhibition.

-Jetting of a different city for a 10-course dinner (which by the way is ridiculously stupid to do if you don’t know each other or even know if you can stand being alone with them for more than 10 minutes).
+Jetting off to a different city for a 10-course dinner (which by the way is ridiculously stupid to do if you don’t know each other or even know if you can stand being alone with them for more than 10 minutes).

 Those just aren’t things most people can do.

-But besides emails and phone calls, how do you get to know someone to see if there is an attraction and/or common interests?
+But besides emails and phone calls, how do you get to know someone to see if there is attraction and/or any common interests?

 You spend time with them.

 Talking and learning about their interests, goals, dreams, etc.

 Can you do that in a movie theater?

 Or at a concert in the park?

 How about in a club with hundreds of others around and music pumping through speakers bigger than your entire body?